IvanGonzalez05/Junior-Loopstudios-Landing-Page/README.md

 [Frontend Mentor](https://www.frontendmentor.io) challenges allow you to improve your skills in a real-life workflow.

-**To do this challenge, you need a good understanding of HTML and CSS and a basic understanding of JavaScript.**

 ## The challenge

 Your challenge is to build out this landing page and get it looking as close to the design as possible.